Protecting the environment

 GOVERNANCE AND GROUP ENVIRONMENTAL POLICY

-At the organizational level, our global EHS department, attached to the Group executive committee, supports this trajectory.
-One of these initiatives involves reframing scope and reporting methods, a precondition for gaining an overall perspective of exposure to environmental damage risks at the Group level.
+At the organizational level, our global EHS department, attached to the new Group Quality and Compliance department, demonstrates the Group’s desire to accelerate its approach to reducing its environmental footprint.
+One of these initiatives involves reframing scope and reporting methods, an indispensable precondition for gaining a global overview of exposure to environmental damage risks at the Group level.
 We have also committed to developing a training and awareness segment dedicated to environmental themes for both existing employees and for the new hires.
 External stakeholders were also involved in the effort, with the inclusion of environmental clauses in supplier assessment questionnaires.
 These initiatives, in conjunction with the rollout of audits throughout an expanded range of subsidiaries (Mexico, Taiwan, United States, Australia, New Zealand, Uruguay, Vietnam and Chile), demonstrate our desire for consistency in the deployment of a Group-driven strategy.

 SUSTAINABLE USE OF RESOURCES